Duke in Russia

-The Department of Slavic and Eurasian Studies and the Global Education Office for Undergraduates of Duke University offer an intensive language and culture study program at St. Petersburg University in St. Petersburg, Russia.
+The Department of Slavic and Eurasian Studies and the Global Education Office for Undergraduates of Duke University offer two programs based at the St. Petersburg University in St. Petersburg, Russia.
 The program is directed by Professor Edna Andrews of the Department of Slavic and Eurasian Studies of Duke University.

 St. Petersburg, located near the Gulf of Finland, is the second largest Russian city.
-Some of the most outstanding features of St. Petersburg are its beautiful palaces and churches and the "White Nights”, which peak at the end of June.
-Click here for more details.
+Some of the most outstanding features of St. Petersburg are its beautiful palaces and churches and the "White Nights,” which peak at the end of June.